-All leaves of absence are granted by the departmental chair. \underline{A} request for a leave of absence may be approved or disapproved by the departmental chair.
+All leaves of absence are granted by the departmental chair or the Vice Dean.
+A request for a leave of absence may be approved or disapproved by the departmental chair.
 Permission for the leave must be obtained in accordance with these procedures and prior approval to return must also be granted.

-Requesting a Leave
+Requesting a Leave:

-To request a Leave of Absence from the SPH, a student must:
+To request a Leave of Absence from the School of Public Health;, a student must:

-- 1. Obtain a Leave of Absence form from the Office of Student Affairs - 2.
+- 1. Obtain a Leave of Absence form from the SPH Office of Student Affairs. - 2.
 Request a leave in writing as specified on the Leave of Absence form.
 The request must include: - a) the length of time desired for the leave (up to one year) - b) reasons for the request; and; - c) a description of the activities that will make the leave meaningful and useful (outline a plan). - 3.
-This written request must be brought/sent to the SPH Program Office, and the student must meet with the departmental chair. - 4.
+This written request must be brought/sent to the SPH Office of Student Affairs, and the student must meet with the departmental chair or the Vice Dean. - 4.
 The student must continue in coursework (barring an emergency situation as defined by the departmental chair), until the leave of absence is approved.
 The departmental chair (or designee) may request that the student meets with the Vice Dean prior to granting approval for the leave.
-If the leave will extend the student's academic time past the four (4) year deadline, that extension will require approval by the SPH Committee on Student Evaluation, Promotion, and Honors - 5.
-Clearances from the Bursar, Financial Aid and Housing, if appropriate, must be obtained.